-Once you expose them to air, you need to immediately refrigerate it, as refrigeration slows the activity and the life cycle of yeast cells.
+Once you expose them to air, you need to immediately refrigerate them, as refrigeration slows the activity and the life cycle of yeast cells.

-So, what’s the difference between bread machine and active dry yeast?
+So, what’s the difference between bread machine yeast and active dry yeast?

 What are the Types of Yeast?

 Most of you have heard about the different types of yeasts being advertised, and you might be wondering how the difference comes about.
 We will explain in detail the main difference between bread machine yeast and active dry yeast.

 What’s Bread Machine Yeast?

 Bread machine yeast has smaller granules than other types of yeast in the market.
 It’s designed to be used with bread machines since it rises faster than other types of yeast.
 Most people argue that this yeast bears the same similarities with instant yeast.